hari255/Statistical-Analysis/README.md

 ---

 # 3. Hypothesis Testing
-`I've used ChatGPT to write the content below, it's done a great job making it an interesting story`
+`I've used ChatGPT to write the content below, it's done a great job by making it an interesting story`

 **The Quest:**
 We're investigating whether offering mammography is a game-changer in the fight against breast cancer.
 We use data to prove that mammography significantly reduces the risk of death.